 Thea wrinkled her nose, looking incredulous.
 “Souvenirs,” she repeated carefully.
 “From Chipper, Texas?”

 “Yep.”
-Triumph flooded Tess at the realization she was winning the argument.
+Triumph flooded Lacey at the realization she was finally winning their argument.
 “If I were you, I’d drop a few big hints.
 Give the girls something to look forward to.”

 “Chipper isn’t even on the map.
 I checked.”
 Thea’s shoulders slumped.

 “It’s because they’re so newly incorporated, but they’re about to be.
 I guarantee it.”
 Lacey was sure of it.
 That was the other reason she wanted to pay them a visit.
 From experience, she knew it was best to get in on the ground floor of greatness.
 Between Chipper’s new rodeo grounds and racetrack, their capacity for charity funding was still virtually untapped.
 “I intend for the orphanage to be front and center in their minds when it comes to future sponsorships, and you’re going to help make that happen.”